Resources

 Academic studies

-The report The High Cost of Not Educating Girls highlights that when girls are denied education, countries face significant economic and social losses.
-Educated girls are more likely to earn higher incomes, delay marriage, improve family health, and contribute to national development.
-Failing to educate them not only limits individual potential but also reduces overall growth and perpetuates cycles of poverty.
+Evidence shows that girls who complete their education are more likely to earn stable incomes, delay early marriage, support family health, and contribute to national development.
+Failing to educate girls limits individual potential and reinforces cycles of poverty that affect entire communities.

 The decline of Basic Education